Chapter 1. Managing Storage with Docker-formatted Containers

 Enabling Overlay in Kickstart

-For a Kickstart installation, use the following line in the
+For a Kickstart installation you need to put the Overlay configuration in the

 Enabling Overlay in cloud-init

-For a cloud-init installation, include the following snippet in the user-data file:
+For a cloud-init installation you need to include the Overlay configuration as a snippet in the user-data file.
+For example:

 1.7.
 Increasing the Base Device Size